441 Sutton Rd, Majura ACT 2609

 • have held a current heavy rigid or heavy combination driver licence or equivalent for a minimum of 1 year

-• must be a minimum of 20 years old
+• be a minimum of 20 years old

 • complete a TISC Enrolment Form